 Once you’ve built up savings, you don’t want it just sitting there, collecting minimal interest in a checking account.
 You want it to grow.
 Therefore, building wealth requires investing.

 But be careful whom you take investment advice from.
 Friends and coworkers love to talk about the stock market and give their opinions.
 But do they really know what they are doing?
-Stick to getting your financial advice from a professional such as CPA, CFP, or a Registered Investment Advisor.
+Stick to getting your financial advice from a professional such as Certified Public Accountant (CPA), Certified Financial Planner (CFP), or a Registered Investment Advisor (RIA).
 If your plumber is offering an opinion, make sure it’s about plumbing.

 In a mania, emotions can take over, and it’s easy to get caught up in the hype and excitement of a new investment.
 A fear of missing out on the Next Big Thing dominates.
 But acting on emotions can lead you to make poor decisions with your money.